Revised August 2018 to address all host agency settings (DYS, DMH, DPH, CHC)

-The Department of Elementary and Secondary Education (the Department) through the Special Education in Institutional Settings (SEIS) program is responsible for providing special education services to eligible students in institutional settings operated by or under contract with the Department of Youth Services (DYS), as well as other state agency institutional settings.
+The Department of Elementary and Secondary Education (the Department) through the Special Education in Institutional Settings (SEIS) program is responsible for providing special education services to eligible students in institutional settings operated by, or under contract with, the Departments of Youth Services (DYS), Mental Health (DMH), Public Health (DPH), and County Houses of Correction (CHCs).
 The Department's SEIS program is responsible for providing such services according to the students' IEPs, subject to resource availability.
 See 603 CMR 28.06(9).

-When a student enters a DYS residential setting1, DYS and SEIS determine if a DYS student has been identified as special education eligible.
-For eligible students, SEIS staff review the student's IEP and begin IEP services as soon as possible.
+When a student enters a residential setting operated by one of the host agencies listed above, the host agency and SEIS determine if the student has been identified as special education eligible.
+Upon receipt of the IEP for an eligible student, SEIS staff reviews it and begins IEP services as soon as possible.
 Some IEP services are not currently provided by the SEIS program.
 These services are referred to in this and related documents as Non-SEIS Services ("NSS").
 NSS may be any type of service that the SEIS program is currently unable to provide based upon its resources and the type or amount of services available.

-If IEP services are identified as NSS, SEIS notifies the district in writing.
-The district has the opportunity to identify service providers to deliver the NSS services required by the IEP in the DYS residential setting, or to discuss other options with the parent.
-To support the district in providing this service, SEIS assists in coordinating with DYS to provide the service to the student with the least disruption in regular DYS programming.
-For a district service provider, DYS requires the appropriate background checks and compliance with the DYS Visitor Policy.
+If IEP services are identified as NSS, SEIS notifies the school district in writing.1 The district has the opportunity to identify service providers to deliver the NSS services required by the IEP in the residential setting, or to discuss other options with the parent, guardian, or adult student (hereinafter, "parent").
+To support the district in providing this service, SEIS assists in coordinating with the host agency so that the district can provide the service to the student with the least disruption to the host agency's regular programming.
+For a district service provider, the district must ensure compliance with the host agency's security requirements for visitors, including appropriate background checks and any other protocols established by the agency.

-Districts that receive NSS letters regarding counseling are encouraged to discuss with the parent/guardian the existence of DYS' clinical services and to have the parent consider if the IEP counseling services might be duplicative or unnecessary in the DYS residential setting given the comprehensive nature of DYS clinical services.
-In that event, the district and the parent may agree to suspend the IEP counseling services during the period of time that the student is in the DYS residential setting.
+Districts that receive NSS letters regarding counseling or other clinical services are encouraged to discuss them with the parent, and to ask the parent to consider if the IEP services might be duplicative or unnecessary in the residential setting, especially if the host agency offers identical or similar services.
+In that event, the district and the parent may agree to suspend the IEP counseling or other clinical services during the period of time that the student is in the residential setting.

-If the district and the parent agree to suspend the IEP counseling services while the student is in the DYS residential setting, an amendment4 to the IEP should be signed reflecting that IEP counseling services will be suspended while the student is in the DYS residential setting.
+If the district and the parent agree to suspend such IEP services while the student is in the residential setting, an amendment2 to the IEP should be signed reflecting that these IEP services will be suspended while the student is in the residential setting.

 The IEP amendment or written notice in reference to the amendment will note that:

-Any agreement that changes the IEP service delivery during the period of time the student is in the DYS residential setting should be reflected through a notice and consent in the student record or through an amendment to the IEP.
-If, however, the school district arranges services to be provided in the DYS residential setting, consistent with the IEP, no additional documentation is required.
+Any agreement that changes the IEP service delivery during the period of time the student is in the residential setting should be reflected through a notice and consent in the student record, or through an amendment to the IEP.
+If, however, the school district arranges services to be provided in the residential setting that are consistent with the IEP, no additional documentation is required.

-As ever, I appreciate the cooperation of districts with SEIS as we serve students in DYS residential settings.
+As ever, I appreciate the cooperation of districts with SEIS as we serve students in institutional settings.